NCAA Season 85

-NCAA Season 85 is the 2009–10 season of the National Collegiate Athletic Association of the Philippines.
-The host for this year will be San Beda College (SBC).
+NCAA Season 85 was the 2009–10 season of the National Collegiate Athletic Association (NCAA) of the Philippines.
+The host for this year was San Beda College (SBC).

 The season began on June 27 at the Araneta Coliseum with United States Ambassador to the Philippines Kristie Kenney delivered the keynote speech, followed by a tripleheader of seniors' basketball games.
-The juniors' basketball tournament tips off at the San Juan Gym with the remaining first round of eliminations games in basketball will be held at the Filoil Flying V Arena.
-Other sporting events will be held at Philippine Sports Commission venues such as the Rizal Memorial Sports Complex.
+The juniors' basketball tournament tipped off at the San Juan Gym with the remaining first round of eliminations games in basketball held at the Filoil Flying V Arena.
+Other sporting events were held at Philippine Sports Commission venues such as the Rizal Memorial Sports Complex.